GaloisInc/saw-training/HMAC.rst

 Updating the Specifications
 ---------------------------

-The final step to proof maintenance is updating the specifications.
-This task can range in difficulty from simply updating memory layouts to changing what the specification actually asserts about the program; in this example, the necessary changes are closer to the former rather than latter, since the implementation change was the straightforward addition of a data field.
+The final step to proof maintenance is updating the SAW portion of the specification.
+This can range in difficulty from simply updating memory layouts to changing what the specification actually asserts about the program.
+For the HMAC updates, the necessary changes are closer to the former rather than latter, since the implementation change was the addition of a data field.

 A reliable strategy for updating ``HMAC_old.saw`` to account for ``outer_just_key`` is a simple search for the names of other fields already present in the structure; these will likely appear where memory layouts and initializations that need to be augmented are specified.

-Indeed, such a search for the term 'outer' in ``HMAC_old.saw`` reveals not only where memory layouts are specified, but embedded Cryptol terms of the type adjusted in the previous section.
+Indeed, such a search for the term "outer" in ``HMAC_old.saw`` reveals not only where memory layouts are specified, but embedded Cryptol terms of the type adjusted in the previous section.
 One of the memory layout specifications found through this search looks like this: